Litvak Legal Group, PLLC.

 Dr. Nonna Sorokina is a non-attorney financial services consultant.
 She provides a variety of financial advising services for corporations and individuals specifically dealing with pre- and post-insolvency analysis, tax controversies financial accounting practices, mortgage and real property issues, and wealth planning matters.
 Dr. Sorokina provides expert opinions on various other financial issues.

-During her nearly 20 year-long career in financial industry, Dr. Sorokina's worked for Ohio Savings Bank, AmTrust Bank, Charter One Bank, and New York Community Bank as a programmer/analysts, business systems analyst, financial and quantitative analyst, and project manager.
+During her 20 year-long career in financial industry, Dr. Sorokina's worked for Ohio Savings Bank, AmTrust Bank, Charter One Bank, New York Community Bank, and Freedom Mortgage as a programmer/analysts, business systems analyst, financial and quantitative analyst, and project manager.
 Her primary area of expertise is in Mortgage Origination/Secondary Mortgage Marketing, Credit Cards and Correspondent Banking area.

 Nonna Y. Sorokina, Ph.D.

 Cleveland State University, Cleveland, OH;

 - American Finance Association